-Washington, D.C. office opens as an extension of the firm’s Government Relations and Calfee Strategic Solutions practices.
+Washington, D.C. office opens as an extension of the firm’s Government Relations practice.
 Mitch Blair and Doug Neary are named as Vice Chairmen.

 Tom McKee is named Senior Chairman, and Doug Neary is named Chairman of Calfee.

-Indianapolis office opens to support the firm’s Public Utilities Regulatory practice.
+Indianapolis office opens to support the firm’s Energy and Utilities practice.

 New York office opens in the city's Financial District to serve the firm's growing list of national and international clients.